ProjectiveGroupUK/tips-sf-native-app-docs/docs/getting-started.md

 # Getting Started
 Great, now that you have made your mind to give TiPS a try, let's get you started.
 We are confident that you will find it worth to give it a try.

-## Install TiPS App from Snowflake Marketplace
+## Installation
 *if you have already installed the app, you can skip this section and head over to the [next section](#installation-overview)*

 Sign-in to your snowflake account from Snowsight.
-Go Search for TiPS on <a href="https://app.snowflake.com/marketplace" target="_blank">Snowflake Marketplace</a>.
+Go to <a href="https://app.snowflake.com/marketplace" target="_blank">Snowflake Marketplace</a> and search for TiPS .
 From the search results, click on the icon for TiPS.
 This would open a new page with listing details about TiPS.
 Click on "Get" button.
-This should install TiPS on your snowflake account.
+This will install TiPS in your Snowflake account.
 Once the app is installed, you should receive a confirmation email about successful installation.

 <span style="color:red">
 <b><u>Please Note:</b></u>
 </span>
 When you install the app from Snowflake Market Place, <i>"Application Name"</i> is populated as as <b>"TiPS__Data_Transformation_Framework"</b> by default.
-It is advisable to change the <i>"Application Name"</i> to a shorter name E.g. "TiPS".
+We recommend changing the <i>"Application Name"</i> to a shorter version E.g. "TiPS".
 App name is used in SQLs at quite a few places in the steps below, so having a shorted name would help.

 Screenshot of how it appears by default:
 ![App Name (Default)](images/installation_1.png)